Thanksgiving Table Setting in a Navy Dining Room

 similar navy napkins / similar charger / china / similar gingham ribbon

-The mini white pumpkins are real but the larger ones down the center are faux.
-I think white pumpkins have become my go-to item for fall decorating.
-They are so versatile and just so cute!
+On each Thanksgiving place setting, I used real mini white pumpkins.
+Then down the center of the table, I mixed in a few faux white pumpkins.
+Over the years, white pumpkins have become my go-to item for fall decorating.
+Not only are they are they versatile, they’re just so cute!
 Be sure to check out some other ways I have used white pumpkins in my decor – Decorating with White Pumpkins.

 To dress up the pumpkins, I tied a simple bow on each one with a navy and white gingham ribbon.